fairyhunter13/product-update-service-simulator/README.md

   - Check that `product_id` in events matches the queried `GET /products/{id}`.
   - Ensure sequence gating is not discarding equal/older events (expected behavior); send a newer sequence.
   - If shutting down, POST will return 503; wait for drain to complete.
+  - For RabbitMQ: check queue depth, unacked messages, and DLQ counts.
+Verify consumers are acknowledging (no stuck unacked), publisher confirms are enabled and succeeding, and retry routing (TTL/DLX) is working as expected.

 ## License